Carl Strehlow: The Dieri New Testament

-Move to Hermannsburg
+Hermannsburg Mission

 In October 1894, Strehlow was appointed jointly with his friend and former fellow student Rev. John Bogner to take over the abandoned Mission Station of Hermannsburg in Central Australia, then largely financed by sales of sheep, wool, horses and cattle.
 It had been newly purchased by the Immanuel Synod.
 Strehlow arrived on Friday 12 October 1894, still only 22, and with only three breaks for holidays, stayed there until 1922.
 He was on his own until Bogner arrived with his wife and child on 25 May 1895.
 Bogner was the manager, in charge of stock and the rebuilding of the structures which were falling into ruin, while Strehlow was the teacher in charge of education, religious instruction and translation.
 He used his knowledge of homeopathy to fight diseases, and had sufficient medical knowledge to set broken limbs.
 The population were mainly Aranda, with some Loritja from the west.
 Under Bogner, sheep raising was abandoned in favour of horses and cattle, but the station never made a profit.

+Strehlow married Frieda on 25 September 1895.)

 Although Strehlow took over as manager in 1901 after Bogner had left, he continued to play the dominant role in the religious life of Hermannsburg, which – in keeping with his predecessors – he conceived of as a place of care for the old, cure for the sick, and lastly, but most importantly, a religious centre where the Aranda people could hear the gospel preached in their own language.
 As manager as well as missionary, he kept a close eye on all developments – working out policy regarding conversions, station regulations, as well as making sure the stockmen on this property of 1,200 mi2 were not doing deals with the neighbouring cattle stations.